ComSSA/www.comssa.org.au/minutes/2014-08-06/index.md

   * The first session went without a hitch
   * 78% attendance which is an improvement
   * Had a surplus of rooms
-  * Pin designs are available, 5-2 consensus to #2
+  * Pin designs are available, 5-2 consensus to the second design
   * Raymond will demonstrate on the session after next

 ## Behaviour at ComSSA events